 A diagram showing the phases in the worm life cycle, plus diagram showing typical time of larval availability in this region.

-Qld/NSW Summer Rainfall / Tablelands and Slopes: Factors contributing to paddock contamination with worms
+Qld central and south and NSW northwest: Factors contributing to paddock contamination with worms

 A table with details of conditions for worm survival on pastures.